 - Then pass it again a second time to make sure the meat is finely ground

-Note: If you don't have a meat grinder you can use a regular food blender, but the texture will not be the same.
-The meat grinder will leave the meat structure intact, therefore giving it a better texture.
+Note: If you don't have a meat grinder, you can use a regular food blender, but the texture will not be the same.
+The meat grinder will keep the meat structure intact, giving it a better texture.
 The blender instead will transform it into a mushy food.

 Prepare the stuffing